mrb101/django_broadcaster/docs/_build/html/_sources/api/signals.rst.txt

 Django Signals
 ------------

-Django Dispatch uses the following signals from the :mod:`django_dispatch.registry` module:
+Django Dispatch uses the following signals from the :mod:`django_broadcaster.registry` module:

 * ``event_created``: Dispatched when an event is created
 * ``event_published``: Dispatched when an event is published